FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks

 \section{Abstract}

 Constraint-based metabolic modeling is the predominant framework for simulating cellular metabolism.
 The central assumption of these models is that metabolism operates at a steady state, meaning that the production and consumption rates of each metabolite are balanced.
 This assumption imposes linear constraints on the fluxes of biochemical reactions.
 Flux Balance Analysis (FBA), a fundamental method in the field, is formulated as an optimization problem maximizing a cellular objective (e.g., growth) over the resulting linear subspace of steady state fluxes.
 Many other methods in the field are expressed either as a modification to FBA, or use FBA as a black box within an algorithm.
-Here, we propose a simple and general alternative to optimization that, for any flux vector, finds the closest flux distribution within the steady-state subspace.
-This operation corresponds to an orthogonal projection that enforces the steady-state assumption.
-We further introduce extensions to handle cases involving unknown or fixed fluxes through modified projections and tailored affine subspaces.
+Here, we propose a general alternative to optimization called FBApro.
+For any given vector of reference fluxes, FBApro finds the closest flux vector within the steady-state subspace, and accounts for both partially given reference fluxes and exact constraints on reactions.
+While FBApro is the solution to a quadratic program, we show that it can be implemented as a single linear operation using orthogonal projections to corresponding affine spaces and sets of linear equations.
 The overall approach is computationally efficient, does not require a cellular objective, and is easy to implement.
-We validate our method and its variants on both synthetic and experimental datasets, demonstrating their speed and utility for denoising and imputing metabolic flux data, and for predicting steady-state fluxes from more readily available types of data.\\ \\ Code availability: The code implementing FBApro is available at \url{https://github.com/Singh-Lab/FBApro}.
+We formally derive the closed-form expressions for FBApro and simpler variants, and validate it on both synthetic and real cancer cell line data.

+\subparagraph{Code availability. } The code implementing FBApro is available at \url{https://github.com/Singh-Lab/FBApro}.
 All code required to reproduce the figures in the paper is available, although the data used must be sourced separately.
 The repository also contains toy models and examples.